MieuxVoter/majority-judgment-offline-urn-android/README.md

-# Majority Judgment Mobile Urn
+# Majority Judgment Offline Mobile Urn

 ## Features

+- Mobile Urn: Set up a local, offline poll on your phone.
 - Majority Judgment: One of the most elegant ranking systems out there.
-- Mobile Urn: Set up a local poll on your phone.
 - Libre Software: We accept merge requests.
 - No permissions required.
 - No anti-features.